 The fact that we have made the decision ourselves!
 This is known as Self Determination Theory – a belief in your freedom to choose is a key requirement for sustained motivation.
 So, think about what you want to achieve and why.

 When we’re having fun we don’t want to stop!
 If the task in hand isn’t great, plan some fun once you have done the boring bits.

 Winning the game, receiving a job offer from our ‘dream company’ or simply completing a hefty application gives a sense of achievement.
 Reward your accomplishments, however small – they all represent progress!
 Take a break, watch a film, have a beer…

-To create the right social context think about working or applying for jobs in a café, going to the library to study for exams, speaking to friends who have been in the same situation etc. Surround yourself with positive people, inspiring quotes, whatever it takes!
+To create the right social context think about working or applying for a job in a local café, going to the library to study for exams, speaking to friends who have been in the same situation etc. Surround yourself with positive people, inspiring quotes, whatever it takes!